 Welcome to Adventures in Flavor!
-Over 300 varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
+Hundreds of varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
 We will continue to update descriptions and pictures as young trees start producing.

 - Many of our apple varieties are available in limited quantities and will not be available at all farmers' market or CSA pickup location sites.

 Sweet with a complex, intense, aromatic, tropical flavor.
-An old Irish apple with a hard, breaking texture and a short storage life.
-Ripens in late July.
-Circa 1802.
+It has hard, breaking texture and short storage life.
+Circa 1802, an old Irish variety.
+Ripens early August.

-Sweet-tart with a unique fruity flavor and a crisp breaking texture.
-Originated in Nova Scotia, Canada, and has a very short storage life.
+Sweet-tart with a unique, fruity flavor and a crisp, breaking texture.
+It has very finite storage life.
+Circa 1950, originally from Nova Scotia, Canada.
 Ripens in late August.
-Circa 1950.

-Sweet, mildly-fruity flavored apple with a firm breaking texture.
-Honeycrisp is one of its parents.
+Sweet, mildly-fruity apple with firm, breaking texture.
+A recent introduction, one of it's parents is Honeycrisp.
 Ripens in late August.
-Recent introduction.